daviderigamonti/Visualizing-the-Gap-Erosion-of-Responsibility-in-AI-Systems/notes/outline.md

     - Overview of the paper
 2. Classic definition of responsibility and its applicability on non-intelligent systems
 3. Problems and fairness concerns of employing a classical responsibility framework in evaluating AI systems
+    - Inherent opacity of intelligent systems
 4. Consequences of mishandling or ignoring the concerns
     - Disincetivization of pursuing AI research
     - Unjust punishments and sanctions
 5. Alternative solutions and approaches for tackling the issue at hand
-6. Possibile points of objection towards the claim or its
+6. Possibile points of objection towards the claim or its presented solutions
 7. Conclusion
 8. Bibliography